 What is included:

-• From/to Rome and internal transferts, including fuel, tolls and parking (depending on the rate).
+- From/to Rome or Naples carpooling transferts, including fuel, tolls and parking (depending on the rate) or train tickets.

-• Scientific accompaniment by zoologist for the duration of the trip, with support material for wildlife observations (binoculars, spotting scope, field guides, etc.) – supplied according to anti-Covid19 safety provisions.
+- Scientific accompaniment by zoologist for the duration of the trip, with support material for wildlife observations (binoculars, spotting scope, field guides, etc.).

-• Local naturalistic guide (Walk including ticket for the Bird Migration Museum and visit to the Ringing Station for scientific purposes ISPRA).
+- Visit to Bird Migration Museum and visit to the Ringing Station for scientific purposes ISPRA.

 What’s not included: